 2.8.1.5.
 Species of Conservation Concern.
-The USFWS' website, Information for Planning and Conservation, listed 32 migratory bird species of conservation concern and has the highest priority for conservation that may use the Project area sometime during their nesting or migration seasons (Table 2-5).
+Nationally, USFWS identifies 269 species as Birds of Conservation Concern (BCC) in their 2021 report (USFWS, 2021).
+Of those 269 species, USFWS's Information for Planning and Conservation website (IPaC) listed 32 migratory bird species of conservation concern that may use the Project area sometime during their nesting or migration seasons (Table 2-5).